Geometric inequalities and rigidity theorems on equatorial spheres: Examples

 It follows that $\lambda_1 > 0$.
 Therefore, $R = 2 + 2\lambda_1 \lambda_2 \ge 2$ on the graph of $u$, where $R = 2$ if and only if $r = a$.
 Obviously $M$ is smooth at the interior points of graph $u$ and graph $v$.
 It is elementary to verify that $M$ is of $C^2$ at the intersection curve $(r,z) = (1,\sqrt{(1-a)/2})$ of the two graphs.
 Thus, the claim is proved.

-Now, because $R>2$ in a neighborhood of the intersection curve, we can perturb $M$ locally near the intersection curve to get a smooth surface $\widetilde{M}$ in $(\mathbb{R}^3,g_S)$ with $R\ge 2$.
+Finally, we can perturb $M$ to obtain a smooth surface.
+Because $R>2$ in a neighborhood of the intersection curve, we can perturb $M$ locally near the intersection curve to get a smooth surface $\widetilde{M}$ in $(\mathbb{R}^3,g_S)$ with $R\ge 2$.
 Also, $\widetilde{M}$ is identical to $M$ away from a neighborhood of the intersection curve.
+Hence, the smooth surface $\widetilde{M}$ satisfies $R\ge 2$ but the boundary is tangent from the \emph{exterior}.

 \end{ex}